alexpacheco/lurc/lurc.Rmd

      * If rolling allocation cycle is implemented, then all 100K SUs (<span class="txtbull">&#x2776;</span> and <span class="txtbull">&#x2777;</span>) must be used up within 1 year of initial 50K purchase.

 * Need more than 175K SU/year or
-* Do not think 1.4M SUs are enough for all HPC users, then
 * BECOME A CONDO INVESTOR